 What are real estate comps?

 Some of the key factors that are generally considered when identifying comps include:

 - Size or square footage

-- Style and age of the property
+- Property style and age

-- Home improvements or amenities
+- Home improvements, renovations or amenities

 How to find comps for your home